-In selecting members for the ARB, the Academy strives for institutional and subspecialty diversity.
-Ideal ARB Members should:
+In selecting members for the ARB, the Academy strives for institutional and subspecialty diversity with enhanced opportunity for participation.
+ARB Members should:

 - Have at least 10 publications

-- Be actively writing abstracts (at least 1 abstract submission per year for the last three years)
+- Be actively involved in writing abstracts (at least one abstract submission per year to USCAP for the last three years)

 - Download, complete and submit the Engagement Form.